theConjurer14/ios-test/README.md

 2. Tapping on a call will navigate to a call detail
 3. End user should be able to navigate in app without a working Internet connection (offline mode)
 4. End user should be able to archive a call from the Activity Detail page.
 Once archived, the call will no longer be displayed on the Activity Feed
+5. At least, 1 class unit tested

-Try to finish as many steps as you can in 4h - it's ok if you don't complete all the tasks :)
+Try to finish as many steps as you can in 8h - it's ok if you don't complete all the tasks :)

 Don't spend too much time on designing your app.